 After 7122 Tuxedo was renovated, the Tuxedo Project convinced the city to demolish a house at 7208 Tuxedo.
 And the project purchased the house at 7116 Tuxedo in September.
 Demolition is scheduled for October, and the site will become home to an expanded public space for the literary center.

 Eventually, the project will expand its efforts beyond the 7100 block of Tuxedo, to neighboring blocks and streets, leveraging positive momentum far and wide from the door of 7124 Tuxedo.

 In its first year-and-a-half, the project raised more than $340,000 in direct and in-kind contributions.

 The project has support from the John L. and James S. Knight Foundation, Patronicity through the Michigan Economic Development Council and the Michigan State Housing Development Authority, the Michigan Regional Council of Carpenters and Millwrights, and more than 100 individual donors.

-Construction on the house at 7124 began in March of 2017, and the residence and literary center are slated to open in late summer.
+Construction on the house at 7122 began in March of 2017, and the residence and literary center opened in late summer.

 The idea is simple: If one person looks back to where he's from, and decides to take action, what might it inspire?
 What's the power of one to become many, of the small to become large, of a symbolic gesture to become significant, in a city so desperately in need of collective will to make real change?